 Historically, the lack of infrastructure in West Africa, where cashew nuts are harvested, has meant that more than 90% of the nuts are sold raw, in their shell, to foreign traders at low prices.
 The structuring of the current cashew industry is therefore long and polluting: cashew nuts are mainly transported to India, Vietnam or Brazil (more than 10,000 km from their place of production) to be shelled and processed, then mixed with local nuts to be sold in Europe or North America.

 Thanks to the creation of local processing infrastructures that allow Kasana to source directly from Burkina Faso, the carbon footprint generated by the traditional chain is divided by 12.

 This transformation of nuts on the spot is a major issue because a shelled nut is worth 3 times more than a raw nut!
 This creates many jobs in rural areas where unemployment is high.

-This step is essential because it changes the status of the Burkinabé sector from that of simple suppliers of raw materials to exporters of semi-finished products, which considerably strengthens their bargaining power vis-à-vis the sector's players.
+This step is essential because it changes the status of the Burkinabe sector from that of simple suppliers of raw materials to that of exporters of semi-finished products, which considerably strengthens their bargaining power with regard to the actors of the sector.

 3. A fair price

 Choupoubi producers sell their nuts at a price that allows them to cover their costs and make a profit while offering decent wages and working conditions.

 Thanks to this fair price, Choupoubi has the resources to carry out various projects on site, ranging from monitoring and maintaining the orchards to carrying out community social work.